Unwanted Organisms Register

 An "unwanted organism" is defined in the Biosecurity Act 1993 as any organism a chief technical officer believes capable of causing unwanted harm to any natural and physical resources or human health.

-It also includes any new organism the Environmental Risk Management Authority (ERMA) has declined approval to import, or any organism specified in the Second Schedule of the Hazardous Substances and New Organisms Act 1996.
+It also includes any new organism the Environmental Protection Authority (EPA) has declined approval to import, or any organism specified in the Second Schedule of the Hazardous Substances and New Organisms Act 1996.

-While MAF, or another department, has no obligation to act against an unwanted organism simply because it has that status, MAF must be satisfied that goods or organisms given biosecurity clearance show no signs of harbouring unwanted organisms.
+While MPI, or another department, has no obligation to act against an unwanted organism simply because it has that status, MPI must be satisfied that goods or organisms given biosecurity clearance show no signs of harbouring unwanted organisms.
 It is however, an offence to breed, knowingly communicate, exhibit, multiply, propagate, release, or sell, an unwanted organism, unless permission is obtained from a chief technical officer.

 If you are seeking permission to breed, knowingly communicate, exhibit, multiply, propagate, release, or sell, an unwanted organism application information is available at the following link: